jonaro00/AutoTrader/README.md

 ## Disclaimer

 This is a simple tool to make trading less boring.
+The absence of batch trading in the game is the main issue/motivator for this project.

-It is not error free.
+Using the script is not error free.
 Keep an eye out on the phones while the script is running.

 ## License